-Utilizing the GIS analysis noted in the Location section above, the total value of the structures on the 72 parcels that are susceptible to a 100-year flood is just over \$25 million.
+Utilizing the GIS analysis noted above, the total value of the structures on the 37 parcels that are susceptible to a 100-year flood is approximately \$11,137,300.

 HAZUS- MH (multiple-hazards) is a computer program developed by FEMA to estimate losses due to a variety of natural hazards.
-The HAZUS software was used to model potential damage to the community from a 10,000 cubic feet per second (cfs) flood event, which would be greater than either a 100-year or 500-year flood event.
+The HAZUS software was used to model potential damages to the community from a 10,000 cubic feet per second (cfs) flood event, which would be greater than either a 100-year or 500-year flood event.